percona/percona-server-mongodb-operator/source/recovery.rst

 =================

-Percona Server for MongoDB Operator provides two ways of recovery in situations when there was a cluster crash.
+Percona Server for MongoDB Operator provides two ways of recovery in situations when there was a full cluster crash.
+Full cluster crash is a situation when all database instances become a shutdown in random order.
+How to shutdown cluster correctly please read in pause document.

 * The automated :ref:`recovery-bootstrap` is the simplest one, but it may cause loss of several recent transactions.